serokell/blog-posts/edsl-michelson/article.md

 But after introducing this type, we quickly found ourselves at a challenge.
 It was very easy to parse textual code representation to a simple AST but was obscure how to do the same for a typed representation of Michelson.
 To simplify things, instead of parsing, we considered a task of conversion from a simple AST to a typed AST.

 The first problem with conversion from a simple AST to a typed representation was that conversion of a parent branch in an AST depended on the types of children.
 A useful trick for solving this issue can be found in the [blog post from 2009](http://augustss.blogspot.com/2009/06/more-llvm-recently-someone-asked-me-on.html).
-In short, we created an existential type holding value along with its type and returning this existential type from our type check function:
+In short, we create an existential type holding value along with its type and return this existential type from our type check function:

 ```haskell
 data Sing (t :: T) where